ktonon/two-medium-model/README.md

 The interesting thing is that it does.

 It begins innocently enough: a naïve calculation of LCM density inside the Earth.
-Using conventional estimates---nuclear spacings, bulk density, gravitational potential---nothing unusual emerges.
+Using conventional estimates—nuclear spacings, bulk density, gravitational potential—nothing unusual emerges.
 The interior looks too dilute, in LCM terms, to support anything exotic.
 Nuclear compression envelopes barely overlap, and the gravitational potential difference from surface to core barely nudges photon energies.
 Under